S-0963

 Plain Language

-This provision establishes the enforcement architecture for the entire chapter.
-The Attorney General has exclusive enforcement authority; violations are classified as unfair trade practices under South Carolina's existing UTPA (Chapter 6, Title 37).
-An affirmative defense is available where the entity discovered and cured a violation through user feedback, adversarial testing, red teaming, or internal review, and is in compliance with the NIST AI RMF, ISO/IEC 42001, or an equivalent framework.
-No private right of action is created, but existing common law and equitable claims are expressly preserved.
-This provision creates no new compliance obligation of its own.
+This provision establishes the enforcement framework for the chapter.
+The Attorney General has exclusive enforcement authority.
+Violations are treated as unfair trade practices under SC's existing UTPA (Chapter 6, Title 37).
+An affirmative defense is available if the entity discovered and cured the violation through feedback, red-teaming, or internal review and otherwise complies with the NIST AI RMF, ISO/IEC 42001, or another recognized framework.
+No private right of action is created, and the chapter's presumptions and defenses apply only to AG enforcement actions, not to common law or other statutory claims.

 Statutory Text